 '''

-cp examples/toggle_led.c main.c
+cp examples/toggle_led.cpp main.cpp

 make programs

 '''

-The following lines of commands overwrite the present main.c with the example and the uploads (or programs) it into the development board.
+The following lines of commands overwrite the present main.cpp with the example and the uploads (or programs) it into the development board.
 The program starts running immediately.

 Note: Every example program consists from a single file and can be found from examples/directory.